-The Trustee, in conjunction with their investment advisers, undertook the formal triennial review of the Plan's default investment strategy in Q4 2021 and the conclusions were presented to the Trustee on 8 December 2021.
+The Trustee, in conjunction with their investment advisers, undertook the last formal triennial review of the Plan's default investment strategy in December 2021.
 This included an assessment of the current trends in the market, member activity at retirement, members' appetite for risk and likely outcome at retirement.